 2.7.7 What policies are needed to promote education, skills and training to develop a skilled workforce?
 How can policy-makers and other stakeholders help to identify, retain and develop the necessary skills base?

 2.7.8 How can policy-makers build an enabling environment for investment?
-What policies can help ensure that the regulatory and market environments help mobilize new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development?
+What policies can help ensure that the regulatory and market environments help mobilize such new and emerging technologies for sustainable development?

-2.7.9 How can stakeholders build local and inclusive participation in policymaking and innovation ecosystems that enhance consumer trust and enable the deployment and use of new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development?
+2.7.9 How can stakeholders build local and inclusive participation in policymaking and innovation ecosystems that enhance consumer trust and enable the deployment and use of such new and emerging technologies for sustainable development?

 2.7.10 What measures can be taken to promote multi-stakeholder collaboration in order to enable developing countries to access the benefits generated by a digital economy?

-2.7.11 What are the ways in which stakeholders, including in underserved areas, can work together to facilitate greater innovative access to new and emerging [technologies and trends] [telecommunications/ICTs] solutions, including interoperability and complementary access solutions?
+2.7.11 What are the ways in which stakeholders, including in underserved areas, can work together to facilitate greater innovative access to such new and emerging technologies solutions, including interoperability and complementary access solutions?

-2.7.12 How can ITU and other international fora continue to collaborate more closely, through the WSIS process, in supporting the use of new and emerging [digital technologies and trends] [telecommunications/ICTs] to achieve sustainable development?
+2.7.12 How can ITU and other international fora continue to collaborate more closely, through the WSIS process, in supporting the use of such new and emerging technologies to achieve sustainable development?

-In addition, some experts proposed that another question be added to this section to explore the issue of how best development aid can support the mobilization of new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development, and what policies are needed to promote effective development partnerships (for details, please see Comment C-002).
+In addition, some experts proposed that another question be added to this section to explore the issue of how best development aid can support the mobilization of new and emerging telecommunications/ICTs for sustainable development, and what policies are needed to promote effective development partnerships (for details, please see Comment C-002).
 Other experts were of the view that this aspect has been reflected under paragraph 2.6 of this Report.

 2.8 Some themes for consideration